Lagrangian mapping class groups from a group homological point of view: Remarks on higher (co)homology of and

 where $\pi_! : H^\ast (E) \to H^{\ast -2} (B)$ is the Gysin map.
 This construction is natural with respect to bundle maps, so that we can regard $e_i$ as a cohomology class in the classifying space.
 Namely $e_i \in H^{2i}(B\mathrm{Diff}_+ \Sg)$, where $B\mathrm{Diff}_+ \Sg$ is the classifying space of the topological group $\mathrm{Diff}_+ \Sg$ of orientation preserving self-diffeomorphisms of $\Sg$ with $C^\infty$-topology.
 By a theorem of Earle-Eells \cite{ee}, we have $B\mathrm{Diff}_+ \Sg = K(\Mg,1)$.
 Therefore

 Now we ask whether $e_{i} \in H^{2i} (\Mg;\Q)$, regarded as a rational cohomology class, survives in $H^{2i} (\Ig;\Q)$ by the pull-back of $\Ig \hookrightarrow \Mg$.
 A partial answer to this question is given as follows (see Morita \cite{mo1}).
-It is known that every {\it odd} class $e_{2i-1} \in H^{4i-2} (\Mg;\Q)$ can be obtained as the pull-back of some class in $H^{4i-2} (\Symp{Z};\Q)$, which implies that all the odd classes $e_{2i-1}$ vanish in $H^\ast (\Ig;\Q)$.
-However, this argument says nothing about {\it even} classes $e_{2i}$ and it has been a long standing problem to determine whether even classes $e_{2i}$ vanish or not in $H^\ast (\Ig ;\Q)$.
+It is known that every {\it odd} class $e_{2i-1} \in H^{4i-2} (\Mg;\Q)$ can be obtained as the pull-back of some class in $H^{4i-2} (\Symp{Z};\Q)$, which implies that all the odd classes $e_{2i-1}$ vanish in $H^{4i-2} (\Ig;\Q)$.
+However, this argument says nothing about {\it even} classes $e_{2i}$ and it has been a long standing problem to determine whether even classes $e_{2i}$ vanish or not in $H^{4i} (\Ig ;\Q)$.

-The author's motivation for the study in this paper is to attack this problem by considering groups locating between $\Mg$ and $\Ig$ and investigating the behavior of $e_i$ on those groups.
-As an example of such a group, some finite index subgroups including level $L$ mapping class groups defined as the kernel of the composite
+The author's motivation for the study in this paper is to attack this problem by considering groups locating between $\Mg$ and $\Ig$ and investigating the behavior of $e_i$ on them.
+As examples of such a kind of groups, finite index subgroups including level $L$ mapping class groups defined as the kernel of the composition

 are often studied.
-However, finite index subgroups, say $G$, cannot answer to the above problem since there exists a transfer map
+However, we cannot solve the above problem by using them since for any finite index subgroup $G$ of $\Mg$ there exists a transfer map

 such that $\mathrm{tr} \circ i^\ast: H^\ast (\Mg;\Q) \to H^\ast (\Mg;\Q)$ is the multiplication by a positive integer $[\Mg:G]$, where $i:G \hookrightarrow \Mg$ denotes the inclusion.
 In particular, we see that the pull-back map on the rational cohomology is always injective for any finite index subgroup.
 Therefore we shall need infinite index subgroups and we focus on $\Lg$ and $\ILg$ in this paper.
 At present, we cannot give the final answer even for $\Lg$, but we now present an observation for odd classes, by which we finish this paper.